MetOffice/CSET/docs/source/working-practices/git.rst

 SSH.

 Cloning via HTTPS is good for when you are behind restrictive proxies that block all internet traffic except websites.
-You will have to setup the `Git Credential Manager`_, which may not be installed by default, or use the GitHub CLI to authenticate.
-In environments where you can't install software, use the SSH method.
+You will either have to setup the `Git Credential Manager`_, which may not be installed by default, or use the `GitHub CLI to authenticate`_, and `configure git to use it`_.
+In environments where you can't install additional software, use the SSH method instead.

-Cloning via SSH is good when you already have an SSH key, and it is simpler (and arguably more secure) than cloning via HTTPS. `GitHub's documentation covering setting up SSH`_.
-To access repositories within an enterprise environment you will also have to `setup single sign-on`_.
+Cloning via SSH is good when you already have an SSH key, and it is simpler (and arguably more secure) than cloning via HTTPS. `GitHub's documentation on SSH`_ covers setting it up.
+To access repositories within an enterprise environment (such as this one) you will also have to `setup single sign-on`_.

 .. _Git Credential Manager: https://github.com/GitCredentialManager/git-credential-manager/blob/main/README.md
+.. _GitHub CLI to authenticate: https://cli.github.com/manual/gh_auth_login
+.. _configure git to use it: https://cli.github.com/manual/gh_auth_setup-git
-.. _GitHub's documentation covering setting up SSH: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
+.. _GitHub's documentation on SSH: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
 .. _setup single sign-on: https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on

 Pull Requests